mattmakai/fullstackpython.com/content/pages/01-introduction/07-companies.markdown

 ### Large tech companies
+Large technology companies tend to be polyglot (use many programming languages rather than standardizing on one), with Python either as a primary language or the "glue" that helps all the other languages fit together.
+The following articles explain how these leading large companies like Uber, Twilio, Netflix and Facebook uses Python in their development stacks.

 * [Uber's tech stack](https://eng.uber.com/tech-stack-part-one/) contains
   a significant amount of Python, which they documented in a series of engineering posts.
 Part one describes the lower backend levels, which are